white-rabbit-1-sketch/php-worker-pool/README.md

 - Task types are extendable: simply implement the `TaskInterface` to create custom task types.
 - Two queue options: **SysV Message Queues** and **Redis Queue**.
 - Two working modes: **Infinite Loop** and **Fixed Loop** (process tasks until the queue is empty).

 ---

-## Queue Types

-The library provides **two queue types** that you can use to store and manage tasks:

-### 1. **SysV Message Queues**
-- **System V Message Queues** provide a simple, in-memory message-passing mechanism for inter-process communication.
-They are a great choice for tasks that need to be processed on the same system without requiring external services like Redis.
-- Tasks are serialized before being added to the queue, and they are deserialized when retrieved by workers.
-- **Pros**: Simple to set up, minimal dependencies (requires `sysvmsg` PHP extension), very fast for local, intra-machine communication.
-- **Cons**: Limited to the local machine, not suitable for distributed systems.
-- **Queue Persistence**: Queues are persistent across reboots until they are explicitly removed by the system or through code.

-**Key Features**:
-- **Isolation**: Each queue is uniquely identified by a key, ensuring that messages are isolated between different queues.
-- **Concurrency**: Multiple worker processes can simultaneously consume tasks from the queue, making it suitable for high concurrency.

-### 2. **Redis Queue**
-- **Redis** is a highly scalable, distributed key-value store, often used as a message broker for queues.
-Redis queues allow tasks to be managed across multiple machines and can support high availability and fault tolerance.
-- The library provides a simple interface to interact with Redis lists (`LPUSH` for pushing tasks and `RPOP` for pop operations).
-- **Pros**: Highly scalable, networked queues, supports multiple workers across different machines, persistent storage.
-- **Cons**: Requires a running Redis instance, more complex setup for distributed systems.
-- **Queue Persistence**: Tasks in Redis queues persist across restarts, ensuring reliability in distributed systems.

-**Key Features**:
-- **Scalability**: Redis allows task queues to be managed across different machines, making it a good choice for distributed systems.
-- **Redis Pub/Sub**: You can extend redis queue to get support for advanced scenarios involving integrating Redis' pub/sub features to notify workers of new tasks.

-### 3. **Creating Custom Queues**

-While the library comes with two built-in queue implementations (SysV and Redis), it is also flexible enough to allow you to create your own custom queue.
-You can implement a queue using any storage mechanism that you prefer (e.g., databases, files, etc.).

-## Modes of Operation

-This library supports **two operating modes** for processing tasks in the queue:

-### 1. **Infinite Loop (Default Mode)**
-- The worker pool will keep processing tasks **indefinitely** until it is explicitly stopped.
-- Ideal for long-running processes where new tasks are added continuously to the queue.
-- This mode is typically used in **daemon**-like applications.

-### 2. **Fixed Loop**
-- The worker pool will process a **fixed number of tasks** (until the queue is empty) and then stop.
-- This mode is useful when you want the worker pool to process a set of tasks and then exit.
-- For example, you may want to run a worker pool for a single job batch or when you don't want workers running indefinitely.

-## How It Works

-The library leverages **System V message queues** (using the `sysvmsg` PHP extension) or **Redis** to enable efficient communication between processes.
-Each queue is identified by a unique key and allows processes to exchange serialized messages.

-### Key Features of System V Message Queues

-- **Isolation**: Each queue is uniquely identified by a key, ensuring data integrity between different queues.
-- **Persistence**: Queues persist in the operating system until explicitly removed or the system is rebooted.
-- **Concurrency**: Multiple processes can read from and write to the queue simultaneously, making it ideal for worker pools.

-### Queue Implementation

-- **Adding Tasks**: Tasks are serialized and added to the queue using `msg_send` for SysV or `lpush` for Redis.
-The library ensures compatibility with closures via the `opis/closure` library, allowing complex callable structures to be safely serialized and deserialized.
-- **Retrieving Tasks**: Workers fetch tasks from the queue using `msg_receive` for SysV or `rpop/brpop` for Redis, ensuring that each task is processed only once.

----